 Students must declare their major by the end of their first year.
 We recommend that you meet with your adviser early on to begin discussing your interests and future goals as they relate to majors.
 If you would like additional resources to help you with this important decision, please feel free to contact us!

 How do I declare or change my major?

-Your first step is to meet with your adviser and begin filling out the major declaration form.
-Once you have the form complete and all the necessary signatures, return the form to the Registrars Office, Saint Mary’s Hall 29, and they will make the official updates.
-There is no limit to the number of times that you can change your major, however, it is important to continually meet with your adviser to review your graduation timeline if you decide to change your major.
+There is no limit to the number of times that you can change your major or minor, however, it is important to continually meet with your adviser to review your graduation timeline if you decide to make a change.

 What is my Degree Audit Report?

 Your Degree Audit Report outlines all of the specific requirements needed for graduation, including general education and major requirements.
 Your Degree Audit Report is an excellent tool to utilize as your track your progress toward graduation as it factors in your completed and in-progress coursework.
 You can view your Degree Audit via your student portal.

 What is GPA (Grade Point Average) and how is it calculated?

 Grade Points and Achievement Levels In order to evaluate the overall quality of course work, a system of grade points is used.
 The number of grade points earned in a given course is the number of credits for that course multiplied by the grade point corresponding to the grade earned in that course, as follows:

 C 2.000 Satisfactory